Home

 • They also used herbal medicine.

-These days half of the men and at least a third of the women are supposed to be shamans.
 The majority of young men try hard to become shamans, to serve their community in that capacity rather than for any personal gain.
-They will usually serve as apprentice to a more experienced Shaman in their late teens.

 The trance dance